 Payroll Deductions.
 The ESPP permits participants to authorize payroll deductions in an amount not less than 1% but not more than 10% of the participant's total compensation, including base pay or salary and any overtime, bonuses or commissions.
 If the participant's accumulated payroll deductions on the last date of the offering period would enable the participant to purchase more than the maximum of 7,500 shares (note that this limit does not reflect any reverse stock splits and will be adjusted automatically if the reverse stock split proposal set forth as Proposal 6 is approved by stockholders), the excess of the amount of the accumulated payroll deductions over the aggregate purchase price will be refunded to the participant.
 During an offering period, a participant may decrease or increase his or her rate of payroll deductions only one time by submitting a change form at least 15 days before the purchase date.
-A participant may decrease or increase his or her rate of fering periods by submitting a change form at least 15 days before the start of the next offering period.
+A participant may decrease or increase his or her rate of payroll deductions for future offering periods by submitting a change form at least 15 days before the purchase date.

 Exercise of Options.
 Amounts deducted and accumulated by the participant will be used to exercise the options granted to the participant.
 The participant will be entitled to exercise the options so granted only to the extent of the participant's accumulated payroll deductions on the exercise date.
-For each share, the exercise price of the option will be the lesser of 85% of the fair market value of our common stock on the first business day of the offering period and 85% of the fair market value of our common stock on the first business day of the offering period and 85% of the fair market value of our common stock on the applicable exercise date.
-Each employee who continues to be a participant on an exercise date within an offering period will be deemed to have exercised his or her options and will be deemed to have purchased as many shares as the participant's accumulated payroll deductions will pay for at the exercise price, subject to the 7,500 maximum share limit described above (note that this limit does not reflect any reverse stock splits and will be adjusted automatically if the reverse stock split proposal set forth as Proposal 6 is approved by stockholders).
+For each share, the exercise price of the option will be the lesser of 85% of the fair market value of our common stock on the first business day of the offering period and 85% of the fair market value of our common stock on the applicable exercise date.
+Each employee who continues to be a participant on an exercise date within an offering period will be deemed to have exercised his or her options and will be deemed to have purchased as many shares as the participant's accumulated payroll deductions will pay for at the exercise price, subject to the 7,500 maximum share limit described above (note that this limit does not reflect any reverse stock splits and will be adjusted automatically if the reverse stock splits proposal 6 is approved by stockholders).

 Withdrawal from Participation.
 A participant may withdraw from the ESPP at least 15 days prior to the last day of an offering period by delivering a withdrawal notice to the Company.
 Any participant who withdraws during an offering period will not be permitted to exercise his or her options.
-An employee who has previously withdrawn may re-enter the ESPP by filing a new authorization at least 15 days before the first day of the next offering period in which he or she wishes to participate.
+An employee who has previously withdrawn may re-enter the ESPP by filling a new authorization at least 15 days before the first day of the next offering period in which he or she wishes to participate.
 The employee's re-entry into the ESPP becomes effective at the beginning of such offering period, provided that he or she is an eligible employee on the first business day of the offering period.
 A participant's participation in the ESPP will also cease if the participant ceases to be an eligible employee or the ESPP is terminated.